gilch/hissp/docs/faq.rst

 But I need the module object itself!
 The package ``__init__.py`` doesn't import it or it's not in a package.
 ------------------------------------------------------------------------------------------------------------

-A module literal will do it for you.
+A module handle will do it for you.

 .. code-block:: REPL